-As relatively new father, I fully admit I’m way more cautious than most parents.
+As relatively new father to two young children, I fully admit I’m way more cautious than most parents.
 When we took our son to swim lessons as an infant, the swim instructor told us to dunk our kids under water.
 Screw that!
 At 17-months old, there was no guarantee my boy would keep his mouth shut and not choke.

 Meanwhile, every other parent followed her instructions.
 To their surprise, some of the kids instantly burst into tears.
 I figured, whether we dunk our son under water at 17 months or at 5 years old makes no difference.
 Might as well wait until he fully understands how to hold his breath.

 Given all the reasons above explaining why we aren’t anxious to travel with kids, let me set up a timeline for when you might want to consider traveling with kids.